 The intercalating agents either cause deletion or insertion and disrupts the DNA structure.

-Metal ions also dangerous to our DNA as it acts in varieties of different ways.
-Nickel, chromium, cobalt, cadmium, arsenic, chromium and iron are some of the common metal ions cause mutations.
+Metal ions are also dangerous to our DNA as it acts in varieties of different ways.
+Nickel, chromium, cobalt, cadmium, arsenic, chromium and iron are some of the common metal ions that cause mutations.

-The metal ions work by producing ROS, hindering DNA repair pathway, cause DNA hypermethylation or may directly damages the DNA.
+The metal ions work by producing ROS (reactive oxygen species), hindering the DNA repair pathway, causing DNA hypermethylation or may directly damages the DNA.

 Other chemical mutagens:

-ROS- reactive oxygen species, benzene, synthetic rubber and rubber products, sodium azide, aromatic amines, alkaloids, deaminating agents and PAH are other mutagens creates different mutations.
+ROS- reactive oxygen species, benzene, synthetic rubber and rubber products, sodium azide, aromatic amines, alkaloids, deaminating agents and PAH (Polycyclic aromatic hydrocarbons) are other mutagens that create different mutations.

 Viruses, bacteria and transposon (non-coding DNA sequence) are biological mutagens.

 Virus: We all know about HIV right!
 A causative agent of AIDS.
-Viruses are common mutagens that are well known to us and causes lethal health issues.
+Viruses are common mutagens that are well known to us and create lethal health issues.

-Viruses insert their DNA into our genome and disrupt the normal function of DNA or a gene.
-Once it inserts DNA, the DNA is replicated, transcribed and translated viral protein instead of our own protein.
+Viruses insert their DNA into our genome and disrupt the normal function of DNA or genes.
+Once it inserts DNA, the DNA is replicated, transcribed and translated into viral protein instead of our own protein.
+Mature viral particle forms in a cell.

 Transposons: Less known biological mutagens are transposons.
-The transposons are non-coding DNA sequences, jumps from one place to another place in a genome and influence the function of genes.
+The transposons are non-coding DNA sequences, jump from one place to another place in a genome and influence the function of genes.

 - Category: Transposons.